uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 - Different profilers yield slightly different results, since they are more/less intrusive on your application.
 For example, the timeline profile may show less time spend in GC than the memory profiler.
-- Rider shows all threads by default, including runtime threads.
+- Rider's profilers show all threads by default, including runtime threads.
 If your app is single threaded, select the main thread to reduce noise in the profiling results.
 - From the perf book [^1]: C# libraries are usually made with robustness and convenience in mind, not performance.
 For example, LINQ.
 If you need performance, you'll likely have to use different libraries, or write your own